EJFleet/joan-fleetwood-actor/README.md

 The website consists of one continuous page, divided up into sections.
 There is a fixed header and navigation menu at the top of the page, and a footer at the bottom.

+The site was designed mobile-first and is responsive at every screen size.

 The sections are divided into:
 * About
 * Resumé